 How it Works¶

-nah is a PreToolUse hook that intercepts every tool call before it executes.
+nah is a PreToolUse hook that intercepts guarded tool calls before they execute.
 The core classifier is deterministic — no LLM needed, runs in milliseconds.

 Architecture¶